gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 10: The execution context: creation and 'hoisting'

-If you are not a native english speaker, you might have found yourself wondering what hoisting means.
-Hoisting means to bring something to the top, like when using a hoist to lift stuff.
+If you are not a native English speaker, you might have found yourself wondering what hoisting means.
+Hoisting means bringing something to the top, like when using a hoist to lift stuff.

-In Javascript, there are situations were we have declared variables and functions at the bottom of a script but we are actually using them before they are declared, which will return undefined (in the case of the variable).
+In Javascript, there are situations where we have declared variables and functions at the bottom of a script but we are using them before they are declared, which will return undefined (in the case of the variable).

 Hoisting means that Javascript brings to the top the variables and functions when the execution context is created, but let's look at it in more detail: